DidierSpaier/slint-website/README.md

 # slint-website

-Files allowing to build the website https://slint.fr
+THis repository hosts the files allowing to (re)build the website https://slint.fr